Celebrity SAS: Who Dares Wins 2020: Start date and episode guide!

 Similar to the 2019 series, Celebrity SAS: Who Dares Wins will air every Sunday at 9 pm on Channel 4.
 Each episode is hour-long and will be broadcast between 9 and 10 pm.

-Last year’s series had 5 episodes in total, so we expect the 2020 finale to air mid or late May.
+Last year’s series had 5 episodes in total, so we expect the 2020 finale to air early June.

 - SEE ALSO: SAS Who Dares Wins: Where are they now?
 Winners from 2015-2020!